pknall/SoapClientExample/README.md

     * Enter a Module Name and click "Finish"
     * Click "OK"
     * When the Soap Configuration window pops up, click "Cancel"
-3) In the new Module under the source directory "src", right click and select "Create a new Package"
+3) In the new Module under the source directory "src", right click and select "Create a new Package" → Name the Package
 4) Right Click the new package and click "Create Web Service Client" and enter the following fields:
     * Name
     * URL (may need to press ENTER for the form to recognize the new address and enable "OK")